This Monday, Co-Founder Hirad Emadi, P.E. traded his desk for a folding chair at our project site in Anaheim, CA.

 ICS Among Top 200 Global Environmental Firms

-For the ninth consecutive year Engineering News-Record (ENR) has named ICS as one of the Top 200 Environmental Firms in the world.
+For the tenth consecutive year Engineering News-Record (ENR) has named ICS as one of the Top 200 Environmental Firms in the world.
 This prestigious list ranks key players, based on prior year revenue, in the global environmental services market — in areas from hazardous and nuclear waste cleanup to environmental sciences and water-wastewater treatment facility design and construction.
 As a recognized leader in this field, we take pride in our significant contributions towards a greener future and are honored to be among the frontrunners shaping the environmental landscape of tomorrow.